MidwesternInteractive/laravel-kit/README.md

 # Set Up
 __*Note*__ `$` represents a terminal command and should not be typed out.

-I will be using vim as the editor.
-You may use your editor of choice.

 All commands (unless otherwise specified) should be ran from home dir:
 ```shell
 $ cd